ckpantelides/desert-point/README.md

 The Booking section contains a form for users to send booking enquiries to the surf camp owners.
 The CustomHooks components looks for input changes and updates the "inputs" object which is sent to the backend accordingly.
 It also prevents the browser refreshing when the form is submitted.

 The [Admin](https://github.com/ckpantelides/deser-point/#/admin) page retrieves any booking enquiries from the [backend](https://github.com/ckpantelides/desert-point-server) database.
 (The production version will hide the Admin route behind an auth page).
 Enquiries can be marked as "read", deleted and dragged and dropped into a new position.
 The [react-sortable-hocpage](https://www.npmjs.com/package/react-sortable-hoc) package handles the drag and drop function with [array-move](https://www.npmjs.com/package/array-move).
 The changes can then be saved in the postgresql database on the backend.

+As this is hosted as a static page, for the route to the Admin page to work I needed the HashRouter of [react-router-dom](https://www.npmjs.com/package/react-router-dom).

+#### Deploying the website

+I used the [gh-pages](https://www.npmjs.com/package/gh-pages) package to help with deployment.
+It automatically creates a gh-pages branch and deletes all code outside of the build folder, and then moves the production code to the route of the gh-pages branch.

+After installing gh-pages I added "homepage": "https://ckpantelides.github.io/desert-point" to the pacakage.json file.
+In the scripts object of that file I added predeploy and deploy scripts: "predeploy": "npm run build", "deploy": "gh-pages -d build".
+I then ran the command npm run deploy (I was getting errors with yarn).
+This command can be run from the master branch - there's no need to create a local gh-pages branch first.

 [img1]: https://github.com/ckpantelides/desert-point/blob/images/homepage350.png
 [img2]: https://github.com/ckpantelides/desert-point/blob/images/admin350.png